wp-plugins/simple-download-monitor/readme.txt

 = Can I show the file download counts to my visitors? = Yes.

-= Can I show all downloads from a category? yes.
+= Can I show all downloads from a category? =
+Yes.

+= Can I show an ajax file tree browser using this plugin? = Yes.

 == Screenshots ==

 For screenshots please visit the [download monitor plugin page](http://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin)

 == Changelog ==

+= 2.7 =
+* Added a new feature to show an ajax file tree browser.
+* Added some missing translation strings in the plugin.
+* Added German language translation.
+Translation file submitted by Meinhard
+* Changed the password input field to a type of "password"
+* Fixed a minor but that would preven the "view" links from displaying in WordPress posts

 = 2.6 =
 * Added a new shortcode to show all downloads from a download category.